Companies regularly pentest to adhere to compliance requirements but is this enough to actually stay secure?

 Let’s take a closer look at the benefits of a Continuous pentest program using a Pentest as a Service (PtaaS) platform.

-1. Test code before it reaches production
+1. Test code before it reaches production, find more vulnerabilities

 With nearly 2 out of 3 of companies operating with an agile development lifecycle, testing shouldn’t be delayed because production is moving too fast.